Keeping you up to date on our news and insights

 Judge Herron held a hearing on Dorothy’s Objections on May 5, 2014, and Judge Herron’s Opinion discusses at length the testimony of witnesses – including Dorothy and four additional independent witnesses – and the many documents we entered into evidence in support of Dorothy’s claim.
 After the hearing, we filed comprehensive post-trial briefs on Dorothy’s behalf, in which we argued that the evidence showed quite clearly that Dorothy performed extraordinary and valuable work for Decedent – work for which Decedent never did pay Dorothy during Decedent’s lifetime.

 Judge Herron’s analysis of the myriad pieces of evidence that Smith Kane Holman weaved into a narrative for the Court proves that, although fiduciary litigators must always be mindful of the Dead Man’s Rule, the Rule should not prevent them from succeeding when other witnesses and evidence support their clients’ claims.

 Judge Herron’s Opinion also confirms this law firm’s belief in Dorothy and the strength of her claim, and validates our many months of effort on her behalf, in the face of intense opposition from our adversaries.

-By clicking on the link below, you can read the thoughtful and well-written opinion of Judge Herron, which we believe fairly and equitably resolved the complicated legal issues presented by this very unique and compelling set of facts.
+Click here to read the thoughtful and well-written opinion of Judge Herron, which we believe fairly and equitably resolved the complicated legal issues presented by this very unique and compelling set of facts.
 The world needs more people in it like Dorothy Martin, and we were honored to seek and obtain justice on her behalf.